Transport in Equatorial Guinea

 Malabo International Airport (Aeropuerto de Malabo in Spanish), en Punta Europa, island of Bioko.

 This article lists transport in Equatorial Guinea.

 Railways

+The history of rail transport in Equatorial Guinea began in 1913, when a standard-gauge railway was constructed from the capital of Equatorial Guinea, Santa Isabel, to the nearby villages of Banapa and Basupo.
+In 1929 this railway was extended to the shore near Basupo but the line was unprofitable and was then closed.

 There are currently no railways in Equatorial Guinea.

 Highways

 There are 2,880 km (1,790 mi) of highways in Equatorial Guinea, the majority of which were not paved in 2002.
 Equatorial Guinea's roads and highways are underdeveloped, but improving.
 During the rainy season, roads are frequently impassable without four-wheel drive vehicles.

 Furthermore, the country has recently built a 175-km long two-lane expressway that runs between Bata and President Obiang Nguema International Airport, and it is expected to soon reach the city of Mongomo, located on the border with Gabon.